CIT28/files/w12/ps3p1.md

 # CS50 Problem Set 3 Part 1 - Don't Panic

 ## Setup
--   Create a new folder at the same level as ps2 name it ps3 and inside that folder create a new folder dont-panic.
+-   Create a new folder at the same level as ps2 name it ps3 and inside that folder create another new folder dont-panic.
 -   Open the dont-panic folder and copy this [schema](#RESET) schema and write query into a new file you name reset.sql.
 -   Now from that same folder  ```sqlite3 dont-panic.db``` and then run the reset.sql file.
 - In that same folder (dont-panic) create a README.md and add a heading for "Don't Panic" and create another new file named hack.sql.